 Hackers claim to have started by buying stolen cookies for $ 10 from the web.
 These cookies contained logins to an EA Employee Slack channel.
 They were used to give hackers access to a Slack channel, disguised as internal employees.

-Then, now that they had access to the EA employees' Slack channel, they contacted IT Support to request multi-factor tokens, stating "I lost my phone at a party last night."
-The tokens were given and of course used to access the corporate network of EA.
+Then, once they had access to EA employees' Slack channel, they contacted IT Support to request multiple agent insignia, saying "I lost my phone at a party last night".
+The insignia were given and of course used to access the EA corporate network.

 They then created virtual machines on the server and gained access to the source code.
 Motherboard reports that a company spokesperson gave screenshots of Slack conversations and various other things to confirm how the hack was done.